 Duo offers a variety of methods for adding two-factor authentication and flexible security policies to monday.com SSO logins, complete with inline self-service enrollment and Duo Prompt.

 Duo Access Gateway will reach end of life in October 2023.
 Customers may not create new DAG applications after May 19, 2022.
 Please see the Guide to Duo Access Gateway end of life for more details.

-Use the Duo Single Sign-on Generic Service Provider application to protect monday.com with Duo Single Sign-On, our cloud-hosted identity provider featuring Duo Central and the Duo Universal Prompt.
+Use the Duo Single Sign-on for Monday application to protect Monday with Duo Single Sign-On, our cloud-hosted identity provider featuring Duo Central and the Duo Universal Prompt.

 As business applications move from on-premises to cloud hosted solutions, users experience password fatigue due to disparate logons for different applications.
 Single sign-on (SSO) technologies seek to unify identities across systems and reduce the number of different credentials a user has to remember or input to gain access to resources.